madebyisaacr/pacifist-mod/README.md

 A Minecraft mod that stops explosions from damaging your world.

 - Wind charges and mace with wind burst don't trigger blocks such as opening trapdoors and doors, flipping levers, and pressing buttons.
-- TNT, TNT minecarts, and end crystals explode without destroying blocks.
+- TNT, TNT minecarts, end crystals, and respawn anchors explode without destroying blocks.

 This mod is experimental.
 Made with Fabric for Minecraft Java edition 1.21.11.